AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 If you have read the [first part](https://www.andyibanez.com/posts/understanding-async-await-in-swift/) of this article series, you may remember what a Continuation is, but let's have a quick refresher before we move on.

-A continuation is simply what happens after an async call.
+A continuation is simply what happens after an await call.
 When you are using async/await, the continuation is easy to understand: Everything below an `await` call, is a continuation.

 Consider the following example: